abhiyantaabhishek/MDS-IIT/_pages/about.md

 permalink: /about/
 ---

-Author is currently pursuing Mtech in Data Science at IIT hyderabad
+This site is being updated with Data Science Notes Weekely.